Baisang/tasa_website/README.md

 # TASA Website

-This is the source code for the Taiwanese American Student Association at UC Berkeley.
-It is currently hosted by the Open Computing Facility.
+This repo contains the source code for the UC Berkeley [Taiwanese American Student Association](http://tasa.berkeley.edu) website.
+It is currently hosted by the [Open Computing Facility](https://ocf.io).

 ## Conventions